Lei-Gu/ETL-Project/README.md

 #### 1. Chicago Business Licenses and Owners Dataset
 - Check for duplicates and missing data
 - Remove non-Illinois addresses
-- Remove columns
+- Remove and rename columns
-- Rename columns
-- Data from business-licenses.csv are re-formated into licenses and business info tables.
+- Data from business-licenses.csv are split into licenses and business info tables.

 #### 2. Chicago Food Inspection Data
 - Transform Risk field from text (e.g. Risk 3 (Low)) to number (e.g. 3)
-- Remove address-related columns
+- Remove address-related columns, related info already in business license dataset
 - Rename columns

 #### 3. Yelp Ratings Dataset
-- For the businesses with matching ones on Yelp, store business id, Yelp rating and price level if available.
+- For the businesses with matching ones from Yelp, store business id, Yelp rating and price level if available.
 - Price level came in as text ($$), transform to number of $ sign

 ## Load